duckduckgo/macos-browser/README.md

-# DuckDuckGo Privacy Browser for macOS
+# DuckDuckGo for macOS

+We are excited to engage the community in development!

 ## Building

+### Submodules
-The app uses submodules, which will need to be cloned in order for the project to build:
+We use submodules, so you will need to bring them into the project in order to build and run it:

 Run `git submodule update --init --recursive`

-## Schemes

-`DuckDuckGo Privacy Browser` is the primary scheme.
-Use it for development, testing and releases.
-Use `Product Review Release` scheme for exporting builds for a product review or product feedback request.
-Use `Pull Request Testing with TSan` for testing a build in Release configuration before approving a pull request.
+### Developer details
+If you're not part of the DuckDuckGo team, go to Signing & Capabilities to select your team and custom bundle identifier.

+### Dependencies
+We use Swift Package Manager for dependency management, which shouldn't require any additional set up.

+### SwiftLint
+We use [SwifLint](https://github.com/realm/SwiftLint) for enforcing Swift style and conventions, so you'll need to [install it](https://github.com/realm/SwiftLint#installation).

-## Duck player
+### Duck player

 To build the JS for the duck player: